VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 ( You may want to watch [TempleOS (Linus Tech Tips, YouTube)](https://youtu.be/LtlyeDAJR7A) if this is interesting to you)

 And, okay, yeah, that's obviously not ideal for *normal* use, but I think there's something to be said for having the *option* to say fuck it, slam your fist down on the manual override button, and take full control of the system.
 This is what I mean by optional security - no HAL 9000 in the way.
 No `sudo`, no 'no'.
-In this mode it should also be easy to turn off all networking and malware protection, so a super-fuckit No firewallls, no threat scanning, etc. switch.
+In this mode it should also be easy to turn off all networking and malware protection, so a super-fuckit No firewalls, no threat scanning, etc. switch.

 Running as root in Linux is *almost* this.
-It could even be argued that it's better since toying with memory though `/dev/kmem` is probably easier than trying to deduce the physical memory map.
-That said, there's still *[some](https://stackoverflow.com/questions/21761185/is-there-a-difference-between-sudo-mode-and-kernel-mode)* restrictions on the root account compared to running directly in 'kernel mode'.
+It could even be argued that it's better, since toying with memory though `/dev/kmem` is probably easier than trying to deduce the physical memory map.
+That said, there are still *[some](https://stackoverflow.com/questions/21761185/is-there-a-difference-between-sudo-mode-and-kernel-mode)* restrictions on the root account compared to running directly in 'kernel mode'.

 ## Backwards Compatibility via Compatibility Layers